JuliaCloud/LazyJSON.jl/README.md

 Every `array[i]` access scans all the values in the array until it reaches the `i`th value.
-This is fast if you only need to access a single item, even near the end of the array, because the alternative of transforming the `LazyJSON.ARray` into a `Base.Array` must scan the entire array and allocate new memory for each item.
+This is fast if you only need to access a single item, even near the end of the array, because the alternative of transforming the `LazyJSON.Array` into a `Base.Array` must scan the entire array and allocate new memory for each item.
 It is also fast to access multiple items near the start of the array.
 However, if you need random access to many items in a large array it is better to convert it to a `Base.Array`.